denten-books/plain-text/20-metaphor.md

 wrote that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
-Richards's radical contribution to the study of metaphor lay in the observation that metaphor operates in language, thought, and action ubiquitously.
-It does not, as previously thought, exist merely in the realm of poetic language.
+Richards's radical contribution to metaphor theory lay in the observation that metaphors operate in language, thought, and action ubiquitously.
+They do not, as previously thought, exist merely in the realm of poetic language.
 Thought in itself, Richards believed, is metaphoric in that the mind continually searches for patterns and comparisons [@richards_philosophy_1936, 94].
-The motivated metaphor produces insight: a tool to explore and to make sense of the world.
-By such means the known sheds light onto the unknown.
+Motivated metaphors produce insight: we use them to explore and make sense of our world.

-Some metaphors are, in this figurative way, more productive than others.
-The poetic use of the metaphor does not merely carry meaning across known domains---it produces new and unexpected connections between them.
-To this effect, Richards cites Percy Shelley who wrote the following in defense of
+Some metaphors are, however, more productive than others.
+The poetic use of metaphor does not merely carry meaning across known domains---it produces new and unexpected connections between them.
+To this effect, Richards cites Percy Shelley who wrote the following in defense of poetry:
-poetry:

 > [poetic] language is vitally metaphorical; that is, it marks the before
 > unapprehended relations of things and perpetuates their apprehension, until